 I chose to fly on the MH788 from Kuala Lumpur International Airport to Suvarnabhumi Airport in Bangkok.
 Although my flight to Bangkok was only 2 hours there was still service included and a hot meal and drinks were served free of charge.
 The traditional Thai meal chicken sweet and sour was a delicious and warm welcome to Thailand.
 On top of that there was an inflight entertainment system provided.
 I could not complain about my seat at all as I was granted a window seat in the exit row with no one next to me.
 Smiling friendly at the girl at check in always works I think.
 Or at least that is what I am experiencing.
 Just be nice to people and people will be nice to you!
 Spread love…

 Another reason I chose to pay a couple dollars more is because this flight arrives at BKK airport instead of DMK airport.
 There are Airasia flights too, but when you don’t book in advance there is not much price differences.
 Prices are pretty equal just a couple days before the departure date.
 An Air Asia flight is simply not that comfortable.
 Check in is not that smooth, your suitcase is not included, you will have less space and you arrive in DMK airport, which is not connected to the public transport network.

 Don’t assume that taking a cheaper airliner automatically turns out to be the cheapest way to get from A to B!
 It is not hard to review Malaysian Airlines: thanks for the pleasant journey!

+For more tips for your first time visit to Kuala Lumpur click here.
 Looking for accommodation in Kuala Lumpur?
 I stayed in Bukit Bintang, the bustling heart of the city in a boutique hotel with a rooftop pool: KL Journal.